Doomlazer/EQ1-CDR/README.md

 ### Background

 This project is a colaboration with my dear friend Threepwang as part of his French text translation of the game.
 This patch wouldn't be possilbe without his hard work and dedication to the project.

+"Threepwang and DL at Eluria!
+Threepwang and DL on the water."

 ### Changes